UniversalDataTool/universal-data-tool/README.md

 Try it out at [universaldatatool.com](https://universaldatatool.com) or [download it here](https://github.com/UniversalDataTool/universal-data-tool/releases).

-The Universal Data Tool is a User Interface for editing and annotating images, text, audio, documents and to view and edit any data defined in the extensible the [.udt.json and .udt.csv standard](https://github.com/UniversalDataTool/udt-format).
+The Universal Data Tool is a web/desktop app for editing and annotating images, text, audio, documents and to view and edit any data defined in the extensible the [.udt.json and .udt.csv standard](https://github.com/UniversalDataTool/udt-format).

 ## Features
 * Usable on [web](https://universaldatatool.com) or as desktop application